We look at why the LEGO Queer Eye set is not just another LGBTQIA+ set and why it brought Flynn from LEGO Masters U.S. to tears.

 And this was only roughly 30 years ago.
 It sounds like a long time but that’s the year 1991.

 These communities are being seen.
 These communities are being recognised.
-These communities are being loved, validated, and being given the representation they are so very overdue for.
+Communities are being loved, validated, and being given the representation they are so very overdue for.

 It doesn’t matter if this set flops, it’s already succeeded.